Majnu Ka Tilla: Demographics

 The colony had approximately 2,500 residents in 378 family groups as of 2000.
 Residents have strong ethnic identification: in one survey of young adult recent arrivals from Tibet and young adult children of Tibetan refugees in Majnu-ka-tilla, all identified as 100% Tibetan, nearly all wanted to marry Tibetans, and around 60% said that 80% or more of their friends were Tibetan.

 Most importantly this place is famous for free education, career counselling and social welfare by Mr. Purushottam Dass who is a social activist and well wisher of Human Development.

 Administration

 Administratively, it falls under the Civil Lines subdivision of the North Delhi district of NCT Delhi.

 Transport

 The area lies on a stretch of the National Highway 1, which is part of the historic Grand Trunk Road and the Outer Ring Road of Delhi.
 It is at a walkable distance from ISBT Kashmere Gate.
-The favourite song of the drivers here is known to be Desi Chora.

 It is approachable through the Kashmeri Gate station of the Delhi Metro, lies on the Red (New Bus Adda-Rithala), Violet (Escorts Mujesar - Kashmere Gate) and Yellow Lines (Samaypur Badli - HUDA City Centre).
 It is a transfer station between the Red Line on the highest upper level and the Yellow Line on the lowest level.
 The Vidhan Sabha metro station is 1.5 km away.